mantidproject/governance/governance.md

 * Componentization of scientific interfaces
 * Other applications such as imaging or auto-reduction which do not sit within data reduction as such.

-**Membership of the Working Group.**
+**Membership of the TWG.**

 The base membership of the Working Group will include:
 * An elected Chair.
-* The Chair of the Scientific Roadmap Working Group.
-* A secretary elected on a permanent basis.
+* A elected Secretary.
+The secretary can be external to the TWG (and not a voting member of the TWG).

-Membership of the Working Group is determined by each facility.
+Membership of the TWG is determined by each facility.
-Facilities nominate senior technical staff who are deeply involved in generating facility roadmaps at a high level, and have direct access to facility leadership.
+Facilities nominate senior technical staff who are involved in local facility roadmaps discussions.
-The members of the Working Group should have a deep technical knowledge and experience over a wide range of programming, best practices, infrastructure areas and facility scientific computing roadmaps.
+The members of the TWG should have a deep technical knowledge and experience over a wide range of programming, best practices, infrastructure areas and awareness of facility users needs that related to Mantid.
 New members are approved by the existing Working Group.
 Members must have the  authority to discuss and agree the contributions to the Collaboration roadmap.

-Individual Contributors can self-nominate to be considered as members of the Working Group, or be invited by the Working Group.
+Individual Contributors can self-nominate to attend TWG meetings as guests, or be invited by the TWG.

 The existing membership will consider and approve members on merit.

-**Responsibilities of the Working Group Chair.**
+**Responsibilities of the TWG Chair.**

-The Working Group chair will be responsible for:
+The TWG chair is responsible for:
-* Communicating the technical roadmap with Scientific Roadmap Working Group.
-* Working with the Scientific and Technical Roadmap Working Groups to tension technical roadmap priorities against scientific roadmap priorities for development.
+* Ensure the CCR gets discussed and updated at each TWG meeting.
-* The chair will act as “Lead Coordinator” of the overall direction and health of the project.
+* The chair will act as “Lead Coordinator” of the overall direction and health of Mantid.
 This ensures decisions on significant technical issues will not get stalled by the various committees.
 * Resolving conflicts in the technical roadmap which cannot be resolved by consensus.
-* Calling regular meetings of the Working Group.
+* Calling regular meetings of the Working Group (The elected Secretary might do this instead).
-* Attend the User Meeting
+* Attend Developer Workshops and User Meetings

+**Responsibilities of the TWG Secretary.**

+* Calling regular meetings of the Working Group (if this is not done by the chair).
+* Write meeting minutes that communicates decisions made that affects Mantid.
+Include brief high-level summary of discussions.
+Minutes should be consumable by other Mantid contributors.

-**Responsibilities of Working Group Members.**
+**Responsibilities of TWG Members.**

-The Working Group members will be responsible for:
+The Working Group members are responsible for:

-* Providing and maintaining resourcing levels on agreed roadmap projects.
+* Providing and maintaining resourcing levels on agreed roadmap items.
 * Communicating progress to their local facility management.
 * Translating benefits of combined projects to their local facilities.
 * Communicating changes in priorities at local facilities which may affect the overall technical roadmap.